publiccodenet/about/activities/member-relations/index.md

 At this stage, the public organization confirms their interest in becoming a member by signing the [expression of interest](expression-of-interest.md).
 This grants both parties the right to discuss this collaboration publicly.
 It's signed by a policy lead and/or technical development lead in the public organization.

-This stage may include the '[Information about Founding Membership](information-about-founding-membership.md)'.
+This stage may include [information about founding membership](information-about-founding-membership.md).

 This stage is over when the expression of interest has been signed.